thoraf20/todo-app/README.md

 3. The file .env is already ignored, so you never commit your credentials.
 4. Change the values of the file to your environment.
 Helpful comments added to .env.example file to  understand the constants.

-# Running and resetting migrations
-1. To run migrations
-npm run migrate

-# How to run the app

 # Running API server locally
 npm run start:dev